 Anyway, based on the prior assumption of required sleep duration = average sleep duration, I am now able to calculate my sleep deprivation.

 According to Wikipedia, sleep deprivation is the condition of not having enough sleep.
 I can calculate my daily sleep deprivation by subtracting my daily sleep duration from my required sleep.
 This sleep deprivation is visualized in the chart below.

 It’s important to point out that a positive value in this chart is actually a good thing.
 The chart shows a positive value if I slept longer than required, and a negative value when I’m sleep deprived.

 I’ve added the cumulative sleep deprivation and charted it on the right axis.
 This shows you exactly what my sleep habits are.
 I tend to not sleep enough during weekdays, from which I need to recover on the weekdays.

 This matches my suspicion: I highly value my sleep on the weekends.
 Waking up early gets harder as the week progresses, and I’m usually pretty tired on Fridays.
 My sleep habits would certainly not win any awards for Best Value or Most Durable.
 No way.

-You know now that my sleeping habits are not optimal, and I'm very much aware of it.
+You know now that my sleeping habits are not optimal, and I’m very much aware of it.
 By shifting my sleeping times like this, I am constantly living on a jet lag.
-This is called a social jet lag.
-This is certainly something I should be trying to optimise.
+This is called social jet lag.
+This is certainly something I should be trying to optimize.

 One more thing I want to highlight before showing you my full set of data is that the cumulative sleep deprivation ends exactly on zero.
 This is a result of my big assumption, that my required sleep duration equals my average sleep duration.